xnth97/QualityKit/README.md

 # View

-视图，用于绘制直接出现在 UIWindow 上的 UIView，主要是控制图的绘制，在主线程运行。
+View section is used for drawing UIViews especially control charts on UIWindow and usually run in main thread.

 ## QKControlChartView

-绘制控制图的类，直接继承 UIView。具有以下属性：
+The subclass of UIView to draw control charts with properties as below.

-* _dataArr_: NSArray，原始数据数组
+* _dataArr_: NSArray, original data array
-* _UCLValue_: id，UCL 值或数组，可能是 NSNumber 或 NSArray
+* _UCLValue_: id, UCL Value or array，possibly NSNumber or NSArray
 * _LCLValue_: id
 * _CLValue_: float
-* _indexesOfErrorPoints_: NSArray，出错数据点的下标
+* _indexesOfErrorPoints_: NSArray, the indexes of error points

 ## MsgDisplay

-用于显示各种消息。
+Used for displaying messages.

 # Controller

-控制器，响应 View 层的操作并传递到 Model 层处理，接收 Model 分析后的数据以及时更新 View 层。
+Controller respond to operations on View layer and pass it to Model layer, and update View layer using analyzed data from Model layer.

 ## MainSplitViewController

-项目的 RootViewController，管理左右分栏并初始化登录 view，负责相应逻辑判断与处理。
+The RootViewController of this project, managing the Master-Detail controller and initialize log-in views.

 ## MasterViewController

-对 Excel 或 Realm 数据进行浏览、选择、新建与编辑。
+List Excel or Realm data.

 ## DetailViewController

-显示或编辑已选中的数据。
+Display or edit the selected data.

 ## ControlChartViewController

-根据选定类型及数据绘制控制图并导出控制图。主要属性：
+Draw and export control chart by the chosen type and data with the following properties.

-* _chartType_: NSString，在 QKDef 中定义
+* _chartType_: NSString
-* _dataArr_: NSArray，原始数据
+* _dataArr_: NSArray
-* _savedControlChart_: QKSavedControlChart，如使用已保存的控制图则不为 nil
+* _savedControlChart_: QKSavedControlChart.
+If you don’t want to use saved control chart, this should be left `nil`
-* _usingSavedControlChart_: Bool，是否使用已有控制图，其实赘余，不过为了方便
+* _usingSavedControlChart_: Bool.
+Whether the saved control chart is in use

 # RulesTableViewController

-选择检验使用的规则、是否自动修正、Shapiro Wilk 检验显著性等。
+Choose the rules in examination.
+Auto-Fix switch.
+Shapiro Wilk test.

 ## ProcessCapabilityViewController

-进行过程能力分析，输入 USL 及 LSL 值并导出过程能力分析报告。
+Process capability analysis.
+The report could be generated into PDF.

-### 委托方法
+### Delegate

 * `- (void)pushPDFPreviewViewControllerWithFileName:(NSString *)fileName;`

 ## SelectControlChartViewController

-通过框图选择合适的控制图类型。
+Select proper type of control chart through graph.

-### 委托方法
+### Delegate Methods

 * `- (void)selectXBarRChart;`
 * `- (void)selectXBarSChart;`